chrisbao/MSFin/README.md

      ![](Images/GetAccessKeys.png)

-4. Download the Azure Storage explorer.
+4. Download the Azure Storage Explorer.

-   - Download the azure storage explorer from the following location [http://storageexplorer.com](http://storageexplorer.com)
+   - Download the Azure Storage Explorer from the following location [http://storageexplorer.com](http://storageexplorer.com)

      ​

-5. Use the API key to connect the storage account in Azure explorer.
+5. Use the API key to connect the storage account in Azure Explorer Explorer.

-   - Connect to Azure storage.
+   - Connect to Azure Storage.

      ![](Images/AzureStorageExplorer.png)

-   - Copy the access key from the step 3 above and paste into textbox below.
+   - Copy the access key from the step 3 above and paste into the textbox below.

      ![](Images/ConnectAzureStorage.png)